Assessment Only programme

 How do I apply?

 Applications are made directly to Surrey South Farnham SCITT and there is no need to apply through UCAS.
-Contact our team for an application form.
+Our application form can be found below.
+This contains a very useful eligibility checklist for you to use.